The Value of the RYO Connoisseur

 Published in Tobacco E-News

-TUCKER, Ga. -- While both the RYO/MYO and accessories segments are typically associated with value-driven consumers, Leonard Wortzel, Scandinavian Tobacco Group Lane's RYO and pipe tobacco brand manager, has observed another, perhaps surprising, tobacco consumer entering the category.
+TUCKER, Ga. -- While both the RYO/MYO and accessories segments are typically associated with value-driven consumers, Leonard Wortzel, Scandinavian Tobacco Group Lane's vice president of marketing and product development, has observed another, perhaps surprising, tobacco consumer entering the category.

 "There is another segment of true cigarette tobacco smokers that are connoisseurs," he said.
 "They could care less about the price they're paying."